SeisComP/seiscomp/doc/base/concepts/messaging.rst

 Overview
 ========

 A typical real-time |scname| system consists of data processing and other modules (clients) and a messaging bus.
 The messaging bus connects all the clients letting them exchange information by messages through this bus.
-The messaging system is a fundamental concept of SeisComP following the publish-subscribe pattern [#wppubsub]_.
-It is provided by the |scname| module :ref:`scmaster`.
+The messaging system is a fundamental concept of SeisComP following the publish-subscribe pattern :cite:p:`wppubsub`.
+It is provided by the |scname|
+module :ref:`scmaster`.

 Clients can be producers (sending messages) and/or consumers (receiving messages).
 The basic concept is really simple: A producer sends a message